oTree-org/oTree/_docs/tutorial.md

 Now let's define our `Player` class:

-* In each round, each player decides "Heads" or "Tails", so we define a field `penny_side`.
+* In each round, each player decides "Heads" or "Tails", so we define a field `penny_side`, which will be displayed as a radio button.
 * We also have a boolean field `is_winner` that records if this player won this round.
 * We define the `role` method to define which player is the "Matcher" and which is the "Mismatcher".